Those who soften their hearts shall inherit the power of nature.

-My earliest inspirations were Dürer’s Hare and all the funny cartoons, everything magical and sublime like Maman and our sweet nanny when we lived in Darband, Tehran, and our simple apartment before that; Chopin and Clementi, the Caspian, later Rimbaud and Dostoyevsky, Hesse, Hugo and Tolstoy, Duras and Camille Claudel, beauty in all its shapes and forms, including of course those beautiful fairytale cartoons.
-Oh, and Jeanne d’Arc, Inspector Clouseau, Lombard, Monroe, and Gardner, Mr. Balanchine’s glorious dancers, Dodie Smith books, Chaplin’s Limelight, Saura’s Cria Cuervos, and Gena Rowlands and John Cassavetes, of course, forever.
+My earliest inspirations were Dürer’s hare and Stubbs’ Whistlejacket, everything magical and sublime like my parents when they were young and we lived in Darband in Tehran and our simple apartment before that, Chopin and Clementi, the Caspian, later Rimbaud and Dostoyevsky, Tolstoy, Duras and Camille Claudel, beauty in all its shapes and forms, including of course those beautiful fairytale cartoons.
+Oh, and Jeanne d’Arc, Inspector Clouseau, Lombard and Monroe, Mr. Balanchine’s glorious dancers, Dodie Smith books, Chaplin’s Limelight, Saura’s Cria Cuervos, and Gena Rowlands and John Cassavetes, forever.

-With warmest thanks for your support and for visiting.
+With warmest thanks for your time and support.

 Yours in Joy,